 - Find water sources that are entering the ground around your house and eliminate them.

 - Fix leaking pipes.
-Get a plumber to help find and repair these pipes.
+Get a plumber to help find and repair broken and leaking pipes.

 - Repair dripping taps.
-Replace the tap washer or relocate the tap into your yard.
+Replace the tap washer or, better still, relocate the tap into your yard.

 - NEVER plant trees near your house.
 Consider removing any really large trees that are near your house (seek help from a structural engineer and/or arborist).

-- Fill in dog holes next to the footings with tamped, moist clay sourced from elsewhere on the block.
+- Fill in dog holes next to the footings with compacted moist clay sourced from elsewhere on the block.

 - Capture condensate from air-conditioners and hot water systems and divert it away from your house.

 Do these things before you talk to your builder.
 Do them before you lodge a claim with your insurance company.
 Do them before you start paying for engineers and expensive chemicals.
 Do them before you fix ANY damage.

 The problems associated with slab heave can often be overcome by one of these solutions: